Virginia Commonwealth University

 Research Scientist

 Dr. Brings brings deep expertise in pain neurobiology to the Crowther Lab.
-Her work focuses on neuro-immune mechanisms and translational models of neuropathic pain, and she contributes to the lab's behavioral pharmacology and oxaliplatin-induced neuropathy research programs.
+Her work focuses on neuro-immune mechanisms and translational models of neuropathic pain, contributing to the lab's behavioral pharmacology and oxaliplatin-induced neuropathy research programs.

 Crowther Lab · VCU